 17 July 2018

-For most people a basement is just an old, musty storage space for your office where the Christmas tree, stationary or archived files live, however, there is a lot more potential to an unused basement than this.
-When our customers look to convert their basement into further commercial space they often ask the question “what is the difference between tanking and waterproofing?”
+For most people, a basement is just an old, musty storage space for your office where the Christmas tree, stationary or archived files live, however, there is a lot more potential to an unused basement than this.
+When our customers look to convert their basement into further commercial space they often ask the question “what is the difference between tanking and waterproofing?”.

-What is Tanking?
+What is tanking?

 Basement tanking uses a “barrier” to keep water out of the property.
 By applying an appropriate waterproofing barrier to the walls, the base slab and, where relevant, the roof of a below-ground structure, so that the entire envelope of the structure below ground is protected against water ingress.

-What is Waterproofing?
+What is basement waterproofing?

 Waterproofing describes materials and methods used to protect a structure from water ingress that might also provide resistance to the diffusion of water vapour.
 However, a cavity drain membrane is not considered to constitute a tanking system.